 S.B.
 No. 523 amends the Transportation Code to allow certain law enforcement professionals, specifically parole officers, peace officers, probation officers, and prosecutors, to obtain a driver's license that includes an alternative to their residence address.
-The bill defines these roles and clarifies that the alternative address can be the office address for parole and probation officers, as well as for prosecutors.
-Additionally, it specifies that peace officers can use an address within their municipality or county of residence or employment.
+The bill updates the definition of these roles and specifies that the alternative address can be the office address for parole and probation officers, as well as for prosecutors.
+The bill also clarifies that peace officers can use an address within their municipality or county of residence or employment.

 Statutes affected: